Fusion-Power-Plant-Framework/bluemira/CONTRIBUTING.md

   -  ``--longrun``
   -  ``--plotting-on``

+The ``plotting-on`` flag will enable visualising any plots that are created in the tests.
+By default these are not displayed.
+There are a lot of figures in the full test suite so it is recommended to only do this for a subset of the tests.
+For information about ``reactor`` and ``longrun`` tests see below.

 A further ``--private`` flag is available where data is not public but tests against that data are useful.
 If you have some private data that you would like to test against please contact a maintainer for more information.

 [!WARNING]
 Do not commit private data to the repository there is no simple way to remove that